 Abnormality of the salivary glands

 Failure of development of between one and six teeth

 |Percent of people who have these symptoms is not available through HPO|

 Lip pits and cleft lip AND/OR palate (CLP).
 Lip pits must be paramedian on the lower lip, and can include mounds with a sinus tract leading from a mucous gland of the lip.

-Lip pits alone and a first-degree relative with CLP
+Lip pits alone and a

 CLP and a first-degree relative with lip pits

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.
-Suggest an organization to add.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.
 Submit a new question